Lower Division

 Credit Limitation

-Only 2 units if completed ECS 032A; no credit for students who have completed ECS 032B, ECS 032C, ECS 034, ECS 040, or ECS 060.
+Only 2 units of credit to students who have completed ECS 032A or ECS 032AV; no credit to students who have completed ECS 032B, ECS 032C, ECS 034, ECS 040 or ECS 060.

 Enrollment Restrictions

-Pass One open to Computer Science, Computer Science & Engineering, and Computer Engineering majors only.
-Pass Two open to Computer Science, Computer Science & Engineering, Computer Engineering, Applied Physics, Cognitive Science, Statistics, and Psychology majors only.
+Pass One open to Computer Science, Computer Science & Engineering, and Computer Engineering majors only; Pass Two open to Computer Science, Computer Science & Engineering, Computer Engineering, Cognitive Science, Applied Physics, Statistics, and Psychology majors only.

 Expanded Course Description